blaise-w/mybots/README.md

 <img width="843" alt="Screen Shot 2023-03-14 at 6 34 58 PM" src="https://user-images.githubusercontent.com/93502887/225165390-61b3487b-2046-4814-a3cb-606e713ee8c9.png">

-We can see that my hypothesis was incorrect-- the group that had higher rates of mutation in the joint axis and size achieved the highest fitness values
+We can see that my hypothesis was incorrect-- the group that had higher rates of mutation in the joint axis and size achieved the highest fitness values of all, including those of the control group.
+It does seem that, as predicted, this group had more consistent success than the other experimental groups at achieving locomotion.
+However, it also should be noted that the control group had the fewest stationary robots-- ones that had a final fitness value of less than 10.
+I think that this can be attributed to the diversity of different mutations in the control group.
+If a robot

 With more time, I'd like to explore various groupings of potential mutation types as well as exploring additional mutations including those to the brain.
 An area with huge potential for behavioral changes in the creatures is implementing a layered neural network in the brain.
 Additionally, I'd like to explore how varying mutation rate over time affects the fitness of the population.